yochannah/carpentries.org/_posts/2020/08/2020-08-25-Report-from-the-Mega-Coderefinery-workshop.md

     - We emphasized that the experience would not be the same, and they should try to come to another workshop later.
-    - The stream can also be good for lurkers and passive attendees, who can't go through the effort of attending but would like to follow along.
+    - The stream can also be good for lurkers and passive attendees, who cannot go through the effort of attending but would like to follow along.
 - Interacting with stream viewers
     - We got questions and comments on the stream chat.